Study in Germany

 Almost 95% of students in Germany are based within the public university system.

-Regardless of whether the institution is public or private, it will be one of the following:
+Irrespective of whether the institution is public or private, it will fall under one of the following categories:

-• Universities - university courses are academically focused and offered in a range of subjects, at Bachelors, Masters and Doctorate level.
-Within this group are some specialist institutions, such as technical universities, dedicated to engineering and the natural sciences, and colleges of education.
+- Universities - courses are academically focused and offered in a variety of subjects at Bachelors, Masters, and Doctorate level.
+Specialist institutions such as technical universities dedicated to engineering and natural sciences, as well as colleges of education, are also part of this group.

-• Universities of Applied Science (UAS) - UAS institutions offer more practical courses in fields such as technology, economics, medicine and social work up to Masters level.
-These courses are designed to prepare students for entering the workplace.
+- Universities of Applied Science (UAS) - UAS institutions offer practical courses in fields such as technology, economics, medicine, and social work up to Masters level.
+These courses are designed to prepare students for the workplace.

-• Colleges of Art, Film and Music - these specialist colleges are for students of creative disciplines and have varying entry requirements.
-While you'll need genuine talent to be considered, you may also need to sit an entrance exam and/or present a portfolio.
+- Colleges of Art, Film, and Music - These specialist colleges cater to students of creative disciplines and have varying entry requirements.
+While genuine talent is a prerequisite, candidates may also need to pass an entrance exam and/or present a portfolio.

 Some universities and UAS institutions also offer dual qualifications, where you'll sign a contract with a company and split your time between studying and working.
 However, you'll need a good grasp of German to pursue this type of programme.